chrisroughley/chrisroughley/README.md

 <img src="./github banner.png"/>

-#### 👋 I'm a junior full stack software developer with a passion for learning new things.
+#### I'm a junior full stack software developer with a passion for learning new things.
+I've recently graduated from a coding bootcamp at Northcoders and I'm super excited to see where my journey takes me next!
+While your here if you see anything you like, want to work together or just want to chat feel free to connect with me at:

-## Lets Connect

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/chris-roughley-b6176020a/?target=_blank)
 [![Gmail](https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:chris.roughley@ntlworld.com?subject=%20Github)